Every day while driving we are faced with a decision – to hit the gas or step on the brake when the green light turns to yellow.

 How people respond to the rules and procedures at work (and in life) is just one of the many causes of interpersonal conflicts.
 When you pit individuals who believe everything should run by clockwork with those who believe it’s more important to enjoy every minute and not count them, the focus shifts from how effective is the performance to how the job is accomplished.
 It now becomes personal.

 Interpersonal conflict is not productive and organizations can ill afford even a minute of non- productivity these days.
-Although differences in behavioral styles are a primary cause of workplace conflict, the truth about behaviors is that there is no right or wrong style – there are just different styles.
+Although differences in DISC behavioral styles in the workplace are a primary cause of workplace conflict, the truth about behaviors is that there is no right or wrong style – there are just different styles.
 When different people approach work differently, sometimes they simply get on other people’s nerves.
 (Want to have fun?
 Just re-arrange the desk of a high C.)

 Organizations today are finding it more and more difficult to locate enough people who have the skills to do a job.
 What they can ill afford is to hire people who are qualified but then get upset when they do the job differently than “the way we do things around here”.
 The result of differing work styles is stress between the employee and others, and between the employee and the requirements of the job.
 More often than not this ends up in the individual leaving the organization voluntarily or involuntarily, but not after a lot of unnecessary tension and hard feelings.

 Understanding an employee’s work style or how he or she prefers to respond to problems (D), people (I), pace (S) and procedures (C) is essential for job satisfaction, job retention, and productivity.
 Profit margins in today’s world have no room for losses due to low morale, turnover, and ineffective activities and people.
 Mismatching employees to the jobs and teams is avoidable and placing the right people in the right positions is no longer best left to chance.
 Start using DISC in the workplace today!Using DISC in the workplace and understanding your employees’ DISC behavioral styles can help to avoid these conflicts.